 When connecting refrigerant piping, do not let substances or moisture other than specified refrigerant enter the unit or pipes.
-Run nitrogen through the refrigerant tubing when brazing to avoid carbon build up.
 The presence of foreign materials will lower the unit's capacity and can cause abnormally high pressure in the refrigeration system.
 This can result in explosion and personal injury.